Superrehtard/old_diaspora_wiki/FAQ-for-Pod-Maintainers.md

 We have two mailing lists, both Google groups.
 They tend to have a slightly different audience than the IRC channels, so if you can't get your question answered in IRC, you can try here.

-* [Discussion list](http://groups.google.com/group/diaspora-discuss) - Google group for discussion of non-technical topics
+* [Discussion list](http://groups.google.com/group/diaspora-discuss) - Google group for discussion of installation and non-technical topics
-* [Development discussion list](http://groups.google.com/group/diaspora-dev) - Google group for discussion of installation, source code, and other technical topics
+* [Development discussion list](http://groups.google.com/group/diaspora-dev) - Google group for discussion of source code, and other technical topics